-The posterior tibialis is a very important but often overlooked calf muscle.
+The posterior tibialis is an often under appreciated calf muscle.
 It is one of the main supports for the arch, it inverts the heel and assists with plantarflexion, and it is a key dynamic stabilizer of the foot and ankle complex.
-Because of its location underneath that gastroc and soleus, the posterior tibialis gets can easily gets overshadowed by these larger muscles.
+Because of its location underneath that gastroc and soleus, the posterior tibialis gets easily overshadowed by these larger muscles.

 Comparison to Achilles tendon problems